My Barrow

 • 25 million and counting… We have produced this extraordinary number of which of our products?

 We’re proud of our heritage, but we never rest on our laurels!
-Although we made a name for ourselves as the manufacturer of the world’s finest sheep shears, these days we’re probably better known for our wide range of high quality, gorgeous garden tools, as well as innovative gardening accessories.
+Although we made a name for ourselves as the producer of the world’s finest sheep shears, these days we’re probably better known for our wide range of high quality, gorgeous garden tools, as well as innovative gardening accessories.

 So if you’re looking for garden tools with a pedigree of performance, you’ll find them with Burgon & Ball.